IBM/zOS-Client-Web-Enablement-Toolkit/Example-Slack/KeyDatabase.md

 ### Copy the certificate to the z/OS USS environment

-FTP the PEM file from your workstation to the z/OS USS environment using **ascii mode** transfer.
+FTP the PEM file from your workstation to the z/OS USS environment using **ASCII mode** transfer.

 To validate the certificate in the z/OS USS environment, the following command will display the certificate details.